the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### New Star
 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
+They also cannot be purchased.
 - New UU: Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout, more expensive to build)
 - New UBs:
   - Soup Kitchen (replaces Prison Camp, +2 Food, +1 Local Happiness, removes extra unhappiness from annexed cities, does not provide Slaves, can be built in the same city as Emergency Response Network)